 Fix 4 – Update your keyboard driver

-If you don’t have the time, patience or computer skills to update the keyboard driver manually, you can do it automatically with Driver Easy.
+But if you don’t have the time, patience or computer skills to update your keyboard driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.